Courtesy of Explore Charleston

-Even on a short weekend getaway, you cannot escape the important stories of pirates, slave uprisings, and bloody battles that define this remarkable city.
+Even on a short weekend getaway, you can’t escape the complex stories that define this Southern city.

-The year 2020 marks the 350th anniversary of the original English settlement at Charles Towne.
-Few cities can rival Charleston’s place in U.S. history; the city’s own history is full of violence and greed and intrigue, peppered with pirates and heroes and rebels.
+The year 2020 marked the 350th anniversary of the original English settlement at Charles Towne.
+Few cities can rival Charleston’s place in U.S. history; the city’s past is a complex character in the story of the American South: rich with politesse and traditions; an antebellum heritage and a cosmopolitan present; and woven through it all, a legacy of slavery and uprisings, heroes and villains.

 It’s one thing to explore the city’s deep history in a book—it’s another to walk in the footsteps of its ancestors.
-To discover the real Charleston, start at the beginning.
+To discover the real Charleston, South Carolina, start with an overview at the new Charleston Area Visitor Reception and Transportation Center (VRTC), which reopened in October 2020 in the historic Deans Warehouse downtown, itself a site worth visiting on your history tour.

-The Cusabo, native people who lived in Lowcountry before the arrival of Europeans, may not have survived colonization, but they didn’t vanish without a trace.
-Massive rings of oyster shells like the 4,000-year-old Sewee Shell Ring in Charleston County’s Awendaw suggest that oysters were a key part of their diet, and that the tribe often gathered in a communal setting.
+The Cusabo people lived in the Lowcountry before the arrival of Europeans, and their presence can be found in surprising ways.
+Massive rings of oyster shells like the 4,000-year-old Sewee Shell Ring in Charleston County’s Awendaw suggest that oysters were a key part of their diet and that the tribe often gathered in a communal setting.

 To get an even closer look at the watery landscape the Cusabo inhabited, escape the city via a kayak tour with Coastal Expeditions, whose naturalist guides can point out edible plants and explain the indigenous flora and fauna.
 Visiting Bulls Island can take you even further back in time—exploring this undeveloped island makes it easy to imagine people subsisting on its bounty.